Attractivité et mobilité

 - the research subject,

-- the presentation of the collaboration (details of how the internship supports a programme: Associate Team/Inria International Partner - or an existing collaboration such as an Inria International Lab)
+- the presentation of the collaboration (details of how the internship supports a programme: Associate Team/Inria International Partner - under a cofunding agreement or an existing collaboration such as an Inria International Lab)

 - the candidate's CV